Ardour/manual/README.md

 ### manual.rb plugin

-Much of the functionality comes from `_plugins/manual.rb`, which includes three Jekyll plugins, one Generator and two Tags.
+Much of the functionality comes from `_plugins/manual.rb`, which includes three Jekyll plugins, one Generator and three Tags.
 This enables the format of the directory tree in `source/_manual` to be converted into Jekyll pages, and the directory tree to be understood, child page lists to be constructed, clean URLs, and the correct ordering of pages maintained.

 ### Clean URLs